sterndata/wp-referrer-modal/README.md

 Version 2 uses wp_editor instead of a text area and makes changes to the default CSS for the modal.

+Props to @diddledan for the conversion from jQuery to vanilla javascript.

 ![Screenshot](screenshot.png?raw=true "Title")